by Gary Wolf

 I put the question this way as a joke, but it expresses a curious fact.
 Countless wearables companies are pitching themselves to healthcare, and most of them offer carefully calibrated physiological observations as part of the package.
 We carry a lab in our pocket, and even on our wrist.
 Can’t we find our answers there?

-Unfortunately, the requirements of everyday science are profoundly out of synch with the healthcare industry in general and digital health specifically.
+Unfortunately, the requirements of personal science are profoundly out of synch with the healthcare industry in general and digital health specifically.
 The answers offered by digital health are only those that meet the demands of the market: potentially profitable solutions to widespread health issues, as these are framed and understood, not by the individuals affected, but by the system’s gatekeepers: providers, payers, and regulators.
 Talk honestly with any digital health expert — especially one who has tried to change the system through starting a company that addresses these failures––and you’ll get an earful about misaligned incentives and crippling inertia.
 Most importantly, the focus of digital health is not on observations but on interventions.
 Delivering interventions into the healthcare market is complex and risky, luring many startups into building themselves a competitive “moat” with privacy abusing surveillance technology, black box algorithms and centralized data control.

-The practice of everyday science requires tools designed with different principles altogether.
-Because everyday science is a personal affair, our tools need to store data privately, with all sharing options under full user control.
+The practice of personal science requires tools designed with different principles altogether.
+Because personal science is a personal affair, our tools need to store data privately, with all sharing options under full user control.
 Because complexity is a typical cause of failure, self-tracking tools need to be simple.
 Because success in self-research often hinges on developing a unique protocol for making observations — what’s observed, when it’s observed, and how often — our tools need to be flexible and self-governed.
 Because we need to be able to copy and extend techniques others have used, our tools have to be modular.
 And because self-research may go in unexpected directions, and may go on for many years, our tools need to be open and inspectable at all levels so they have resilience over time and can be thoroughly examined and understood.

 Some tools that meet these requirements exist.
 Many still need to be created.
 Together, they comprise what I call the open stack for self tracking.
-The open stack isn’t an existing set of off-the-shelf components, but rather an expanding set of tools that meet the design requirements of everyday science: Private.
+The open stack isn’t an existing set of off-the-shelf components, but rather an expanding set of tools that meet the design requirements of Personal science: Private.
 Simple.
 Self-Governed.
 Open.

 In today’s Quantified Self community, this open framework is more or less hand operated.
 People come to meetings, post online and support each other in private Facebook groups and patient communities.
 They exchange tools and ideas, present their discoveries, copy workflows, get feedback, share protocols.
 But the continued development of open self-tracking tools will allow more scalable and online support to evolve.